TagineCouscous RoyalHariraPastilla

 Tagine

-Tagine embodies the essence of Moroccan cooking with its slow-cooked meats and vegetables, delicately spiced and often sweetened with dried fruits, creating a rich, complex flavor profile.
+Tagine is at the heart of Moroccan cooking, with its slow-cooked meats and vegetables, delicately spiced and often sweetened with dried fruits, creating a rich, complex flavor.

 Why start here · Starting with a Tagine introduces you to the heart of Moroccan flavors and cooking techniques.